Deforming Videos to Masks: Flow Matching for Referring Video Segmentation: Introduction

 \section{Introduction}

 Referring Video Object Segmentation (RVOS) \citep{khoreva2018video, gavrilyuk2018actor, hu2016segmentation} requires the machine to segment objects described by natural language queries, which is critical to intelligent systems to precept and interact with the real world \citep{jiang2025affordancesam, li2023locate}.
 The core challenge of RVOS lies in resolving a fundamental spatio-temporal correspondence dilemma: anchoring abstract linguistic concepts onto a dynamic and fine-grained pixel space.
-Current paradigms tackle this by resorting to approximations: they spatially model correspondence by collapsing semantics into coarse geometric intermediaries like points or bounding boxes, and temporally treat the video as a sequence of independent frames \citep{lin2025glus, li2023locate, zhu2024exploring, bai2024one}.
-This two-stage `locate-then-segment' design creates an inescapable bottleneck with two critical failure points.
-First, the initial localization stage irreversibly collapses rich linguistic semantics into a coarse geometric prompt like anchors or bounding boxes, forcing the subsequent segmentation model to operate on an impoverished signal stripped of its original reasoning.
-Second, the `temporal segmenting' stage is often decoupled from the language query, reverting to a generic visual segmenting problem that is inherently fragile to occlusions and unable to leverage the full temporal context of the referring expression \citep{liang2025referdino, ren2024grounded}.
+Current paradigms often rely on instance-centric approaches, which first identify and then track object instances.
+While effective, even modern query-based (e.g., ReferFormer \citep{wu2022language}) or VLM-based (e.g., LISA \citep{lai2024lisa}) methods can introduce an information bottleneck by collapsing rich semantics into intermediate object-centric representations.
+This can limit holistic scene understanding and temporal consistency, especially as the segmentation of each frame, while conditioned, doesn't stem from a single, unified spatio-temporal deformation process \citep{liang2025referdino, ren2024grounded, bai2024one, lin2025glus}.